-CB Mako is a non-fiction writer and art student at Footscray Community Arts Centre.
-Winner of the Grace Marion Wilson Emerging Writers Competition (non-fiction), cubbie has been published in the Suburban Review, the Lifted Brow, the Victorian Writer, Mascara Literary Review, Peril Magazine, Pencilled In, Writers Victoria, Writers Bloc, Djed Press and Wild Tongue Zine.
+CB Mako is a non-fiction, fiction, and fan-fiction writer.
+Winner of the Grace Marion Wilson Emerging Writers Competition, shortlisted for the Queensland Literary Awards – QUT Digital Literature Award, the Overland Fair Australia Prize, and longlisted for the inaugural Liminal Fiction Prize, cubbie has been published in the Suburban Review, The Lifted Brow, Mascara Literary Review, Peril Magazine, The Victorian Writer, Djed Press and Overland.

 Candy Bowers is an award-winning writer, actor, social-activist, comedian and producer.
 The co-artistic director of Black Honey Company, Candy has pioneered a fierce sub-genre of hip hop theatre that delves into the heart of radical feminist dreaming.